• Home |

 The lethality of different calibers is a debated topic.
 Studies show that handguns are used in more homicides than any other firearm type.
 Larger handgun calibers, though used less frequently, tend to be more lethal.

-For example, the .357 caliber had an 88% higher fatality rate compared to non-fatal shootings, and the .45 ACP had a 67% higher fatality rate.
-The 10mm caliber resulted in death in both recorded shootings.
-(Source 3)
+For example, .357 caliber has an 88% higher fatality rate compared to non-fatal shootings;.45 caliber, a 67% higher fatality rate.
+The 10mm cartridge (.40 caliber) resulted in death in both recorded shootings.
+3

 [Graphic Source: The Association of Firearm Caliber with Likelihood of Death from Gunshot Injury in Criminal Assaults]